-Three new variances and one extension of variances previously granted were approved by the nine-member Commission.
-At the request of a county, five variances for that facility were cancelled.
+Four new variances and one extension of a variance previously granted were approved by the Commission.
+At the request of a county, one variances for that facility were cancelled.
 Each request was individually reviewed and acted upon by the Commission during the year's four regular meetings.
 (The Commission may grant reasonable variances, except that no variance may be granted to permit unhealthy, unsanitary or unsafe conditions).

-V. 2015 Administrative Activity in Review
+V. 2016 Administrative Activity in Review